bufothefrog/Desktop-Speaker-Stand/README.md

  ![Back](https://github.com/bufothefrog/Desktop-Speaker-Stand/blob/master/Images/back.jpg)

+There are also 8 printable TPU anti-vibration feet that will reduce the vibrations and help the stand stay steady.

 ## Print Instructions
 **Special Instructions:** Make sure Desktop-Monitor-Stand-Top is printed with the pins facing upwards.
 Supports will be necessary to ensure proper rounding of the edges for both models.
 Rubber feet are optional as the stand does not slide much on a standard Ikea wood desk.
 For added weight, you can poke a hole at the top of Desktop-Monitor-Stand-Top and fill it with a fine sand.
 A gyroid infill pattern allows it to be mostly filled with enough tapping and patience.